Ralph Leroy Nafziger

-Ralph Leroy Nafziger (November 17, 1887 – September 17, 1965) was the founder of the Interstate Bakeries Corporation, which eventually became Hostess Brands.
+Ralph Leroy "Roy" Nafziger (November 17, 1887 – September 17, 1965) was an American businessman who was the founder of the Interstate Bakeries Corporation, which eventually became Hostess Brands.

+Early life

 Nafziger was born into a family of bakers on November 17, 1887, in Kansas City, Missouri.

-He was studying Engineering and Architecture at Rensselaer Polytechnic Institute when he was called home to assist with untangling the business affairs of his father.
-Edward Nafziger, who could not pay a chattel mortgage he had taken with a wholesale grocery company.[2]
-Roy Nafziger started selling bread on a route serviced by a horse and converted milk wagon.
+He was studying Engineering and Architecture at Rensselaer Polytechnic Institute when he was called home to assist with untangling the business affairs of his father, Edward Nafziger, who could not pay a chattel mortgage he had taken with a wholesale grocery company.

+Career

+Ralph Nafziger started selling bread on a route serviced by a horse and converted milk wagon.
 He would hire a worker to take over the route, build another one, and then repeat the process.